-- \ none of the deficiencies related to access to financial information.
-The Company had appropriate safeguards already in place to prevent improper access to financial information, - \ no former employees had attempted to access the Company's systems after their termination, - \ there was no adverse effect on the Company's ability to initiate, authorize, record, process or report financial data reliably in accordance with generally accepted accounting principles, - \ there is no more than a remote likelihood that any of these non-financial deficiencies did result, or could have resulted, in a material misstatement of the Company's financial statements, - \ prior to the allegations being made, no member of senior management had knowledge of, or was involved in any behavior which led to, these non-financial deficiencies, and - \ the employees in question did not utilize the Company's confidential hotline to report these non-financial control allegations or otherwise report these allegations to management in a timely manner.
+none of the deficiencies related to access to financial information.
+The Company had appropriate safeguards already in place to prevent improper access to financial information, no former employees had attempted to access the Company's systems after their termination, there was no adverse effect on the Company's ability to initiate, authorize, record, process or report financial data reliably in accordance with generally accepted accounting principles, there is no more than a remote likelihood that any of these non-financial deficiencies did result, or could have resulted, in a material misstatement of the Company's financial statements, prior to the allegations being made, no member of senior management had knowledge of, or was involved in any behavior which led to, these non-financial deficiencies, and the employees in question did not utilize the Company's confidential hotline to report these non-financial control allegations or otherwise report these allegations to management in a timely manner.

 To address the findings of the investigation, the Company has taken appropriate personnel actions with respect to its IT department and has increased its level of oversight of IT issues.
-Additionally, the Company has initiated a plan to increase the professional development for all employees in connection with compliance matters, including distributing regular reminders about the Company's hotline for fraud and compliance issues via email and other means of communication.
+The IT employee whose conduct was the principal subject of the investigation is no longer employed by the Company, and two highly qualified IT executives have been added in leadership positions.
+All IT employees are now required to complete quarterly internal control disclosure statements concerning their knowledge of any breakdowns in the Company's internal controls.
+Additionally, the Company has implemented additional professional development for all employees in connection with compliance matters, including distributing regular reminders about the Company's hotline for fraud and compliance issues via email and other means of communication, mandatory ethics training for all employees and mandatory annual ethics testing.